mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/ux-multi-channel-apps.md

 The Mendix Platform offers a completely integrated visual development environment for building multi-channel apps.
 Developers can rapidly build, visualize, and deploy multi-channel apps using the drag-and-drop interfaces of the Mendix Web and Desktop Modelers.

-Users can build rich [front-ends](front-end) for multi-channel apps (for both [web](web-apps) and [mobile](mobile-apps) from a single model that supports reuse and a consistent look and feel.
+Users can build rich front-ends for multi-channel apps (for both web and mobile apps) from a single model that supports reuse and a consistent look and feel.
 In addition, Mendix’s [Atlas UI](https://atlas.mendix.com/) framework enables users to create beautiful interfaces quickly via a wealth of Mendix UX resources.

-Finally, in addition to many standard components, Mendix offers several options for extending the platform.
-These options are presented in the section [How Can I Extend the Mendix Front-End?](front-end#extend) in *Front-End* and [How Can I Customize the Look and Feel of My Apps?](ui-design#customize) in *User Interface Design*.
+Finally, in addition to many standard components, Mendix offers several options for extending the platform via the Mendix front-end and customizing the look and feel of your applications.

 {{% todo %}}[**Add video when available**]{{% /todo %}}

 ## How Does Mendix Support Multi-Channel Applications?

 Mendix provides a single development paradigm for building multi-channel apps.
-You can build simple responsive user experiences to complete offline mobile apps with client-side logic and data synchronization as well as everything in between.
+You can build simple responsive user experiences, complete offline mobile apps with client-side logic and data synchronization, and everything in between.

-Both business and IT developers can create multi-chanel apps through Mendix's visual drag-and-drop development environment using a single model base and skillset to serve multiple use cases, including mBaaS.
+Both business and IT developers can create multi-channel apps through Mendix's visual drag-and-drop development environment using a single model base and skill set to serve multiple use cases, including mobile backend as a service (mBaaS).
 Consolidating skills, reducing complexity, and accelerating business value with Mendix will help you to meet the demands of today’s highly mobile workforce.

-For more information, see [How Does Mendix Support Multi-Channel Applications?](front-end#support-multi-channel).
+For more information, see [How Does Mendix Support Multi-Channel Applications?](front-end#support-multi-channel) in *Front-End*.

 ## How Do Mendix Mobile Apps Work?